gitfork/PixelsCamp-Challenge/README.md

     * We will help you setup the [Device Specification](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications), no need to do the described configuration.

 ## Hardware available
-* Use our Arduino Board to control the Led light
-* Develop a software that will interact between the Arduino, the Muzzley App and Habit/Muzzley API
+* Use our Arduino Board to control the Led light and develop a software that will interact between the Arduino, the Muzzley App and Habit/Muzzley API
-* Your Arduino board must be returned with the project submittion OR
+OR
 * Use one our Lifx Lights on Habit's Dome